 Wear app requests phone permission

 When the Wear app requests a phone permission—for example, a wearable app wants access to photos or other sensitive data on the mobile version of the app—the Wear app must send the user to the phone to accept the permission.
-There, the phone app can provide additional information to the user using an activity.
-The activity should include two buttons: one for granting, and one for denying, the permission.
+There, the phone app can provide additional information to the user, using an activity.
+In the activity, include two buttons: one for granting the permission and one for denying it.

 Phone app requests wearable permission